 Year: 2016 Director: Hubert Woroniecki Rotten Tomatoes: N/A

-John Casablancas — father of Julian — is generally credited with two things: founding Elite Model Management in 1972 and developing the concept of the supermodel.
+John Casablancas — father of Julian (yes, The Strokes Julian) — is generally credited with two things: founding Elite Model Management in 1972 and developing the concept of the supermodel.
 Thanks to Casablancas, models' careers became the equal of Hollywood stars, and this documentary chronicles a pioneer's rise.